smash-transport/smash-vhlle-hybrid/docs/user/scans_types.md

 ## All combinations by default

-Unless differently specified(1), all combinations of parameters values are considered and one output handler configuration file per combination will be created.
+Unless differently specified, all combinations of parameters values are considered and one output handler configuration file per combination will be created.
+Alternativly, the key for specifying all combinations is the Hybrid handler key is `Scan_strategy: Combinations`
-{.annotate}

-1. :warning: Actually, different types of scan and a way to select them has still to be implemented.

 From the mathematical point of view, given $n$ scan parameters with set of values $X_1, ..., X_n\,$, the set of considered combinations is nothing but the $n$-ary Cartesian product over all sets of values,